Motograter: Legion Era, Desolation and second hiatus (2015-2018)

 On April 2, the band announced the arrival of vocalist James Anthony Legion.
 The following day, they released a 20-second pre-production teaser of a new song, "Portrait of Decay", featuring Legion on vocals.
 The new line up was rounded out with Carlos "Crow" on guitars, Dustin "Skunk" Anderson on the motograter, and Joey Vice on smurs/samples/vocals.
 In April–May 2015, Motograter completed a US headlining tour, followed by the Civil Unrest Tour, touring with Ill Niño, Straight Line Stitch, and Ünloco among others.
 Soon after the tour concluded, Skunk and Crow departed from the band.

-On August 7, 2015, the band premiered their new demo track and video, "Portrait of Decay", through Revolver. and announced plans to record their second album, with Ill Nino guitarist Ahrue Luster as producer.
+On August 7, 2015, the band premiered their new demo track and video, "Portrait of Decay", through Revolver. and announced plans to record their second album, with Ill Niño guitarist Ahrue Luster as producer.

 From May 12 through June 25, 2016, the band embarked on a US tour with American Head Charge with new guitarist Jesse Stamper and returning motograterist Skunk, during which, on June 6, they revealed cover art and the title of the upcoming album, Desolation.

 On October 6, the band announced their signing to EMP Label Group and set the release date for Spring 2017.

 On September 10, the band released the official lyric video for "Parasite", directed by Brian Cox of Gemini Syndrome and Hollywood Undead, featuring samples by Justin Fowler from American Head Charge.

 From September 13 to October 30, the band toured the US with Dope and Flaw, percussionist Joey Vice departing the band during the tour.

 From February 2 to 27, 2017, Motograter embarked on a U.S. tour with Hed PE, and again from May 9 to June 11, after which the band set the official release date for Desolation for August 11, 2017.

 In July 2017, Motograter traveled to Mansfield, Ohio, to perform "Ink In The Clink" at the Ohio State Reformatory.
 The band performed alongside Three Days Grace, Adelitas Way, Gemini Syndrome, 10 Years, 40 Below Summer and more.
 During the festival, the band met up with video director Chris Davis of Human Twelve and shot the video for "Dorian" inside the prison.